brentwg/ansible-role-packages/README.md

 [![Build Status](https://travis-ci.org/brentwg/ansible-role-packages.svg?branch=master)](https://travis-ci.org/brentwg/ansible-role-packages)

-A simple Ansible role used to install software updates and install additional (specified) packages.
+A simple Ansible role used to install, remove, and update software packages.

+**TODO** - `update` simply performs a system wide operation.
+Should be able to specify specific packages targeted for updating.

 (Mostly this is a proof-of-concept so that I might force entry into the hallowed arena of automated build testing on GitHub...)